datastax/labs/dse-early-adopter-release/20200107/README.md

 Once Studio has started it should be viewable in a browser at: <http://DOCKER_HOST_IP:9091>

+Update the default connection or create a new connection using my-dse as the hostname, see DataStax Studio User Guide > Creating a new connection for further instructions.

 Refer to [datastax/dse-studio][3] for more details about running DataStax Studio in a Docker container.